Biometrics definition, types, and how the technology works

 Many healthcare organizations have already adopted medical biometrics.
 For example, the University of Pittsburgh Medical Center installed finger scanners.
 Houston-based Harris Health System is using palm vein scanning for identification.
 Northwell Health is experimenting with facial and iris-based recognition technology.

-for scanning fingerprints of newborns.
+There is even a handheld tool for scanning fingerprints of newborns.
 Even though a baby’s fingers are fully formed, they are tiny and mushy in a way.
 This device employs seven times more sensitive sensors than regular fingerprint scanners to obtain a precise image.

 Here are some examples of biometrics-based identification in healthcare: